alejitoxz/taxi/Vista/docs/layout.md

 ##### Custom Range / Switch

+For custom colored custom-checkbox & custom-radio you can add this classes:

+- `.custom-control-input-*`

+You can also change the look to outlined checkbox & radio with adding the `.custom-control-input-outline` on the custom control input.

+For custom colored custom-range you can add this classes:

+- `.custom-range-*`

 For custom colored custom-range you can add this classes:

 - `.custom-range-*`

 For custom colored custom-switch you can add this classes:

 - `.custom-switch-off-*` (for custom switch off)
 - `.custom-switch-on-*` (for custom switch on)

 ##### Toasts

 You can also use `bg-*` beside the `.toast` to get a nice colored toast.

 ##### Plugin Support

 You can use the all the colors above with these plugins:

 - Bootstrap Slider
   - `.slider-*` (wrapped around the slider)
 - iCheck-Bootstrap